 There are three possible ways of getting extra folate in the diet:

 - more folate-rich foods such as green vegetables

 - foods fortified with folic acid such as some breakfast cereals

 - take folic acid as a medicinal supplement

 Bread is a source of folate.
 Other sources include leafy green vegetables, dried beans, legumes, oranges and orange juice.

-- Four medium slices (140g) of malted grain (also sold as Granary®) bread provides 123 mcg of folate, 4 slices of wholemeal bread delivers 56 mcg and 4 slices of white bread 35mcg
+- Four medium slices (140g) of malted grain (also sold as Granary®) bread provides 123 mcg of folate

-The Government is currently reviewing the possibility of fortifying white flour in the UK with folic acid, to decrease the incidence of neural tube defects during pregnancy.
+In October 2018 the Government announced plans to consult on the mandatory fortification of white flour with folic acid to decrease the incidence of neural tube defects during pregnancy.
 Such a move could also be of benefit for heart health, as poor folate status is associated with high homocysteine levels, which are an emerging risk factor for cardiovascular disease.
-However there are some concerns that there could also be adverse effects and worries about reduced freedom of choice.
+However there are some concerns that there could also be adverse effects particulcarly the masking of vitamin B12 deficiency and worries about reduced freedom of choice.
 Nevertheless, the government’s Scientific Advisory Committee on Nutrition has recommended statutory fortification, as has the board of the Food Standards Agency.
-These recommendations are being considered by Chief Medical Officers, but no decision is expected before the second part of 2013 at the earliest: